HelmiHalmouch/keras_DeepLearning_custum_image_classification/README.md

 ----------class2<br/>
 ----------class3<br/>
 ----------class4<br/>
-If you dot have a set of image data  you con send me an email in the following adress : helmirealmadrid@gmail.com <br/>
+If you dont have a set of image data  you con send me an email in the following adress : helmirealmadrid@gmail.com <br/>
 # Architecture of CNN and the parmeters
 ![summary_of_model](https://user-images.githubusercontent.com/40611217/50387867-0a457380-0707-11e9-9ec3-ba00c0ef2585.JPG)
 # run the code